 This technology requires important investments, and thus, its adoption has so far been limited to leading industries, with examples from the machine and tool industry, manufacturers of heating equipment, engines, vehicles, etc. Despite this, according to Gartner, almost 50% of the companies that are implementing IoT already employs or are planning to create a digital twin.
-Also, the next generation networks, 5G, with its promises of super-fast connectivity and high latency, can only contribute to the development of new products or business models based on this innovative technology.
+Also, the next generation networks, 5G, with its promises of super-fast connectivity and low latency, can only contribute to the development of new products or business models based on this innovative technology.

 The technology that the digital twin is based on was originally developed by the NASA, due to their need to know the status of and remotely control their space shuttles.

 When creating a digital replica it is possible to obtain immediate feedback from the current activity, which again enables precise corrections.
 The digital twins will show particularly useful in operations and maintenance of connected machines and equipment that are generating large volumes of data.
 For example, they may help to prevent downtime via early detection of anomalies and preventive maintenance.
 Also, they could be valuable in the identification of possible improvements with regards to how to most efficiently employ a certain machine or equipment.